OrFrederick/ShortURl/README.md

 # ShortURl
-This is my URL shortener.
-It uses a django backend and a react frontend.
+This is my URL shortener, which uses a django backend and a react frontend.
 ## How it works
 The principle is very simple, you type the URI you want to shorten and press the button.
 Now a random code gets generated, inserted into